-In June 2016, the FASB issued ASU 2016-13, Financial Instruments- Credit Losses - Measurement of Credit Losses on Financial Instruments Subtopic (326), and as clarified in ASU 2017-03, this ASU requires credit losses on most financial assets measured at amortized cost and certain other instruments to be measured using an expected credit loss model (referred to as the current expected credit loss (CECL) model).
+In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses - Measurement of Credit Losses on Financial Instruments Subtopic (326), and amended by ASU 2018-19 issued in November 2018, and as clarified in ASU 2017-03, this ASU requires credit losses on most financial assets measured at amortized cost and certain other instruments to be measured using an expected credit loss model (referred to as the current expected credit loss (CECL) model).
 Under this model, entities will estimate credit losses over the entire contractual term of the instrument (considering estimated prepayments, but not expected extensions or modifications unless reasonable expectation of a troubled debt restructuring exists) from the date of initial recognition of that instrument.